International Business Education Alliance

 The International Business Education Alliance (IBEA) is an exchange programme for undergraduate students in Business Administration.
 Besides studying at their home university, admitted undergraduate students participate in an extended bachelor's program that includes three exchange semesters at the participating institutions in the network.
 Participants are the University of Mannheim (Germany), ESSEC Business School (France), University of South Carolina, Darla Moore School of Business (United States), and the Fundação Getúlio Vargas (Brazil).

 History

 IBEA was founded on August 1, 2015, when the deans of the respective business schools agreed to form the new partnership alliance IBEA.
-Its president is Jürgen M. Schneider, the dean of the University of Mannheim Business School.